hisr2024/BhriguWelt/docs/deployment.md

    horoscope or past-life request; the network trace should show fetches against the Render/Railway domain you set in `NEXT_PUBLIC_BACKEND_URL`.
-3. If the frontend falls back to demo data, double-check the Vercel environment variable and redeploy.
+3. If the frontend falls back to demo data, double-check the Vercel environment variable, confirm the backend URL is reachable over HTTPS, and redeploy.
    Successful requests return the same JSON structure as local `PYTHONPATH=src pytest` fixtures.
 4. Confirm the backend enforces throttling by making two quick POSTs to `/future` or `/health` from the same IP; the second call should return HTTP
    429. Cached responses should update after 2-3 minutes or immediately after